About First Nations Treaty Process

 What is a Treaty?

-A treaty is a negotiated agreement that sets out clearly defined rights and responsibilities of First Nations and the federal and provincial governments.
-It is also a full and formal expression of reconciliation between First Nations and government.
+A treaty is a negotiated agreement that recognizes a First Nation’s rights and sets out clearly defined rights and responsibilities of First Nations and the federal and provincial governments.
+It is also a comprehensive expression of reconciliation between First Nations and government.
 Treaty-making is used to build relationships with First Nations based on the principles of mutual respect, recognition and reconciliation.

-Another significant goal is to establish certainty over British Columbia Crown land and resources.
+Another significant goal is to establish certainty over Crown land and resources.
 Treaties clearly define the rights and responsibilities of all parties in the negotiations.
-Treaties will also lead to greater self-determination for First Nation communities, and support the well-being of Indigenous people and economies.
+Treaties also lead to greater self-determination for First Nation communities and support the well-being of Indigenous people and economies.

 There are three parties at each treaty table: the First Nation(s), Canada and British Columbia.
 Each party is represented by a negotiating team.
-For 30 years, the BC Treaty Commission (BCTC) has been facilitating the process of treaty-making between the three parties in those areas of the Province where historic treaties do not exist or where First Nations with pre-confederation treaties wish to create modern treaties.
+For over 30 years, the BC Treaty Commission (Treaty Commission), an independent body that advocates for and facilitates the negotiation of modern treaties and tripartite reconciliation agreements, has been facilitating the process of treaty-making between the three parties in those areas of the Province where historic treaties do not exist or where First Nations with pre-confederation treaties wish to create modern treaties.

 The details of matters under negotiation may vary, depending on demographics, location and other factors.
 Many topics are common to all treaty tables, such as: